PM Imran Khan to visit Balochistan tomorrow - ARY NEWS

 PM Imran Khan to visit Balochistan tomorrow

-ISLAMABAD: Prime Minister Imran Khan will arrive in Quetta on Monday (tomorrow) for a day-long visit, ARY News reported, citing sources.
+ISLAMABAD: Prime Minister Imran Khan will arrive in Quetta on Friday (tomorrow) for a day-long visit to Balochistan, ARY News reported, citing sources.

-During the visit, PM Imran Khan will hold important meetings with Balochistan Chief Minister Jam Kamal Khan, governor, provincials ministers, high officials and other noted personalities.
+During the visit, PM Imran Khan will hold important meetings with Balochistan Chief Minister Jam Kamal Khan, governor, provincial ministers, high officials and other noted personalities.

-The prime minister will also inaugurate the national highway project and will unveil a comprehensive development package for the province, said the sources.
+The prime minister will inaugurate a highway under the CPEC project and will unveil a comprehensive development package for the province, said the sources.

+Federal Minister for Postal Services and Communications Murad Saeed and Information Minister Shibli Faraz will be accompanied by the prime minister during the visit.

+Taking to social networking website, Twitter, Balochistan Chief Minister Jam Kamal termed the prime minister’s forthcoming visit ‘historical’.

 Read More: PM Imran Khan to announce development package for South Balochistan soon